AlexisNava/cloudwatch-billing-alert/README.md

 # Terraform Modules

-This project is a collection of personal Terrafom Modules
+This project is a collection of my personal Terraform Modules

 ## Requirements